 HOW should this medicine be used?

-If you are using dupilumab and have asthma, continue to take or use all other medications that your doctor has prescribed to treat your asthma.
+Continue to take or use all other medications that your doctor has prescribed to treat your condition.
 Do not stop taking any of your medications or change the doses of any of your medications unless your doctor tells you that you should.
-Dupilumab injection helps to prevent asthma attacks but will not stop an asthma attack that has already started.
-Do not use dupilumab injection during an asthma attack.
-Your doctor will prescribe an inhaler to use during asthma attacks.

-If you are using a prefilled syringe or prefilled pen that has been refrigerated, place the syringe on a flat surface without removing the needle cap and allow it warm to room temperature (30 minutes for the 100 mg or 200 mg prefilled syringe and 45 minutes for the 300 mg prefilled syringe or prefilled pen) before you are ready to inject the medication.
+If you are using dupilumab injection that has been refrigerated, place it on a flat surface and allow it warm to room temperature before you inject the medication.
 Do not try to warm the medication by heating it in a microwave, placing it in hot water, or through any other method.
+Ask your doctor or pharmacist if you have anyquestions about how long it will take to warm a syringe or pen to room temperature.

 Do not shake a syringe or pen that contains dupilumab.

-You can inject dupilumab injection anywhere on the front of your thighs (upper leg) or abdomen (stomach) except your navel and the area 2 inches (5 centimeters) around it.
+You can inject dupilumab injection anywhere on the front of your thighs (upper leg) or stomach except your navel (belly button) and the area 2 inches (5 centimeters) around it.
 If a caregiver injects the medication, the back of the upper arm may also be used.
 To reduce the chances of soreness or redness, use a different site for each injection.
 Do not inject into an area where the skin is tender, bruised, red, or hard or where you have scars or stretch marks.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.